pradeep-k/pradeep-k.github.io/_pages/about.md

 ***W&M Undergraduates: Funding is now available for W&M undergraduates with strong Computer Systems or Data Science background, and who are highly motivated to do work at their intersection.***

+***I am teaching a new course of Systems for Deep Learning in the Fall, 2023.
+Current MS and PhD students, please register if you want to know the current state of the art.
+We will be using GraphPY as an education tool.***

 ## Current Research Projects

 I am leading the **[Data Lab](https://github.com/the-data-lab)** in the Department of Computer Science, William and Mary.
 Everything that we do here are related to huge data that is a norm today.
 Following projects are under active research in the Data Lab, but a lot more are still in the drawing board phase: